adhithyanKg/stringlib/README.md

 ## How to use the Extended String Library
 1. Download stringlib.h, stringlib.c and add it in your project.
 2. Include stringlib.h in your application source file.
-3. Refer main.c for method usage.
+3. Refer main.c for function usage.

-## Try it yourself!
-Click the link here --> https://onlinegdb.com/PoZjDwgMS